1alex-vag/Vigilis-Meteor/README.md

 ## 🖥️ Enclosure

 3D render of the VIGILIS Meteor enclosure.
+You can find all printed Parts in the Main Folder.

 ![VIGILIS Enclosure](dfd8aaf1-6358-4532-a5f2-4023c0bcdb8d.jpeg)